Amazingly Simple Load File Imports.

 A | The first column, Field from your load file, will be populated with a list of the fields contained in the header row of your selected load file.

 B | The second column, Destination field, contains a list of available fields in your Nextpoint database to which corresponding load file field data can be mapped.
-Nextpoint will attempt to auto-map exact matches.
+Nextpoint will attempt to auto-map matches between your load file and the database fields based on common field name formats.
 You can also edit the auto-mapped recommendation, create a new destination field 'on the fly', or choose to skip the field within the field drop-down.

 C | The third column, Load file preview, contains a three row preview of the data within the load file for each field.
 This information can provide assurance the appropriate values correspond with a particular field.